Boeing B-52 Stratofortress: B-52 and maritime operations

-Recent service
+21st century service

 In August 2007, a B-52H ferrying AGM-129 ACM cruise missiles from Minot Air Force Base to Barksdale Air Force Base for dismantling was mistakenly loaded with six missiles with their nuclear warheads.
 The weapons did not leave USAF custody and were secured at Barksdale.

 Four of 18 B-52Hs from Barksdale Air Force Base were retired and were in the "boneyard" of 309th AMARG at Davis-Monthan Air Force Base as of 8 September 2008.

-In February 2015, hull 61-7 Ghost Rider became the first stored B-52 to fly out of Davis-Monthan Air Force Base after six years in storage.
+In February 2015, hull 61-0007 Ghost Rider became the first stored B-52 to return to service after six years in storage at Davis-Monthan Air Force Base.

 In May 2019, a second aircraft was resurrected from long-term storage in Davis-Monthan.
-The B-52, nicknamed “Wise Guy”, had been at AMARG since 2008.
-It flew to Barksdale Airforce Base on May 13, 2019.
-It was completed in four months by a team of 13-20 maintainers from the 307th Maintenance Squadron.
+The B-52, nicknamed "Wise Guy", had been at AMARG since 2008.
+It flew to Barksdale Air Force Base on 13 May 2019.
+It was completed in four months by a team of 13–20 maintainers from the 307th Maintenance Squadron.

 B-52s are periodically refurbished at USAF maintenance depots such as Tinker Air Force Base, Oklahoma.
-Even while the USAF works on the new Long Range Strike Bomber, it intends to keep the B-52H in service until 2050, which is 95 years after the B-52 first entered service, an unprecedented length of service for any aircraft, civilian or military.
+Even while the USAF works on the new Long Range Strike Bomber, it intends to keep the B-52H in service until 2050, which is 95 years after the B-52 first entered service (and will be about 88 years after the last B-52H was delivered to the U.S. Air Force), an unprecedented length of service for any aircraft, civilian or military.

 The USAF continues to rely on the B-52 because it remains an effective and economical heavy bomber in the absence of sophisticated air defenses, particularly in the type of missions that have been conducted since the end of the Cold War against nations with limited defensive capabilities.
 The B-52 has also continued in service because there has been no reliable replacement.
 The B-52 has the capacity to "loiter" for extended periods, and can deliver precision standoff and direct fire munitions from a distance, in addition to direct bombing.
 It has been a valuable asset in supporting ground operations during conflicts such as Operation Iraqi Freedom.
 The B-52 had the highest mission capable rate of the three types of heavy bombers operated by the USAF in the 2000–2001 period.
 The B-1 averaged a 53.7% ready rate, the B-2 Spirit achieved 30.3%, and the B-52 averaged 80.5%.
 The B-52's US$72,000 cost per hour of flight is more than the B-1B's US$63,000 cost per hour, but less than the B-2's US$135,000 per hour.